HOW TO MAKE MAKHANE KI KHEER?

 - Sauce Pan

-- 2 tablespoon Ghee Clarified butter in English
+- 2 tbsp Ghee Clarified butter in English

 - 1.25 c Makhana Also foxnuts or lotus seeds